Best old tradition: Going to the candlelight service at church with the Fosters. It was very touching.

 Luke occasionally has nightmares and wakes up screaming for me. :-( Here are some descriptions he's given me when I've come into his room to comfort him:

-- That man was trying to fight me!
+- I don't like that rattlesnake! - That man was trying to fight me! - There's a storm in the parking lot!

 Poor guy.
 I'm sure when the boys wake up from their nap today, they will say more cute things.
 This is truly a fun time in their lives, and I'm really trying to remember and enjoy all these moments.